brtos/brtos/brtos/README.txt

 - Function InstallIdle removed.
 Now the Idle task is installed by the InstallTask function.
 - Corrected bug in the mutex release.
 Now if a task waiting for the mutex receive it, such task will be its owner.
 - Added option of timeout in the mutex acquire

+== BRTOS 2.00 Changelog ==
+- Added support for different sizes of the timer variables
+- Added support for mutex without priority ceiling protocol